ibkbcn/Federated-Learning/README.md

 # Federated Learning vs Centralized Training: Epileptic Seizure Detection

-A comparative study of federated and centralized machine learning for binary classification of epileptic seizures using EEG brain frequency data — exploring privacy-preserving training in the context of EU data regulation.
+A comparative study of federated and centralized machine learning for binary classification of epileptic seizures using EEG brain frequency data, exploring privacy-preserving training in the context of EU data regulation.

 ## Why This Matters